Sanspareil-III/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

-It would be nice to have a dashboard that can plot the equipment location on a map and then when you open the equipment it shows you all pertinent records.
+*Create a dashboard to hold multiple views
-From there, it would be nice to compare the test data in that record to all the records for that make/model of equipment.
+*Plot the equipment on a map with a tooltip that shows the equipment parameters and records *Plot trending data for equipment that has been tested throughout the years as a line chart **Compare two pieces of equipment on the same trend plot

 How does the new test data compare across geographic areas?
 How does the new test data compare to equipment of the same model?